vanducng/datafold-docs/docs/os_diff/how_to_use.md

 - `--run` specifies the parameters defined in your TOML file that will be used by data-diff.
 - Optional: `-k` and `-w` are examples of parameters that have not been set in the TOML configuration file, and are defined in the command line.

-In summary, the command above will compare between `orders` and `orders_backup` using the `postgres_analytics` run, while also using additional parameters: `-k` and `-w`.
+In summary, the command above will compare between `orders` and `orders_backup` using the `analytics` run, while also using additional parameters: `-k` and `-w`.

 **Note:** When defining how a run connects to a database, you can use a URI string (similar to the CLI command you would write in the absence of a TOML configuration file) instead of a database defined in `DATA-DIFF RUN PARAMETERS`:

 ```
   # Source 1 ("left")
-  1.database = "postgresql://postgres:Password1@/"
+  1.database = "postgresql://your_business_data:your_password/"
   1.table = "orders"
 ```

 **Inheritance and overriding parameters**

-If you review the TOML configuration file above, you'll see that that `verbose = true` is set the `run.default` parameters, which is then overridden by the `postgres_analytics` to set `verbose = false`.
+If you review the TOML configuration file above, you'll see that that `verbose = true` is set the `run.default` parameters, which is then overridden by the `analytics` run to set `verbose = false`.

-If you decide you want to set `verbose = true` for a single run, you can switch that in your command line like this, by adding `-v` to override the `postgres_analytics` parameter:
+If you decide you want to set `verbose = true` for a single run, you can switch that in your command line like this, by adding `-v` to override the `analytics` parameter:

 ```
 data-diff \
   --conf ~/config_files/datadiff.toml \
-  --run postgres_analytics \
+  --run analytics \
   -k activity_id \
   -w "event_timestamp < '2022-10-10'" \
   -v